digital-asset/daml/docs/source/getting-started/index.rst

 Play around more with the app at your leisure: create new users and start following more users.
 Observe when a user becomes visible to others - this will be important to understanding DAML's privacy model later.
 When you're ready, let's move on to the :doc:`architecture of our app <app-architecture>`.

-..
-TODO: Add screenshots for the app above